rinokadijk/vault-cockroach/readme.md

 docker-compose run go-client
 ```

+The client certificate is valid for 24 hours.
+After 24 hours you have to renew the certificate.

 ### Renew certificate

 To renew all the certificates run the following command in a separate terminal: